juji-io/site/blog/how-to-make-your-chatbot-to-answer-non-trivial-questions.md

 - - -

-Juji has made the handling of a multi-step Q&A flow really easy, very similar to defining a main chat flow.
-An extended Q&A flow also functions like the main chat flow, supporting all the powerful functions, such as [detecting user sentiment](https://youtu.be/HwrGulGsTUk) and [](https://youtu.be/lNv0Ud8V2Co)[personalizing messages](https://youtu.be/lNv0Ud8V2Co) based on user characteristics.
-The only difference is that an extended Q&A flow can be activated ***anytime*** during a conversation to provide users with ***just-in-time*** help.
+To help chatbot designers and developers build the best AI chatbots, Juji has made the handling of complex user questions super easy.
+One just needs to define a multi-step Q&A flow,  similar to defining a main chat flow.
+A Q&A flow also functions like the main chat flow, supporting all the powerful functions, such as [detecting user sentiment](https://youtu.be/HwrGulGsTUk) and [](https://youtu.be/lNv0Ud8V2Co)[personalizing messages](https://youtu.be/lNv0Ud8V2Co) based on user characteristics.
+The only difference is that a multi-step Q&A flow can be activated ***anytime*** during a conversation to provide users with ***just-in-time*** help.

 If you want to see more of such powerful Q&A response in action, checkout this [YouTube video](https://youtu.be/6kzST4vO_KU).